syuja/GreenPlumSetup/README.md

 <a id="struct"></a>
 ### Basic Structure
-  - Master: entry point here users connect and submit SQL queries.
-It coordinates other db instances called segments which store and process data
+  - **Master node**: entry point where users connect and submit SQL queries.
+Creates query plan and distributes work to segments.
+Coordinate segments which store and process data.
-  - Segments: 2 or more processors that carry out an operation, each with its own resources
+  - **Segments**: 2 or more processors that carry out an operation, each with its own resources.
+PSQL instances containing distinct data.
-  - Interconnect: networking layer and infrastructure for inter-process communication. (uses UDP and Greenplum version of TCP)
+  - **Interconnect**: networking layer and infrastructure for inter-process communication. (uses UDP and Greenplum version of TCP)
-  - Pivotal Query Optimizer: distributes queries to segments
+  - **Pivotal Query Optimizer**: produces a query plan, and is contained within the master.
+Master dispatches the query plan to segments.
+  - **Query Plan**: is the set of operations Greenplum Database will perform to produce the result-set.
 <p align = "center">
 ![architecture] (https://github.com/syuja/GreenPlumSetup/blob/master/img/architecture.png)
   </p>

-Ideal: distributed data evenly so that segments start and finish at the same time
+<sub><sup> Ideally, data is distributed evenly, so that the segments start and finish at the same time.</sup></sub>

 <a id="inst"></a>
 ## Installation